 There are all sorts of myths around nits.
 For example, they lay eggs around the nape of the neck and the crown of the head.
 “That’s not true,” says Deb.
 “They can lay there, and they do lay there, but that’s just where you can see with your eyes.”

 Also, using a hair straightener doesn’t help.
 “The eggs are laid two to five millimetres from the scalp,” says Deb.
-“Unless you’re going to give your child sort of third degree burns you just can’t get those eggs.”
+“Unless you’re going to give your child third degree burns, you just can’t get those eggs.”

 What do I do?